 Most average sized dining rooms will accommodate a medium size table, seating 5-8 people.
 When deciding on a correctly sized rug to pair with a dining room table and chairs, make sure to select a size that extends 24” or more past the edge of the table.
 This allows room for chairs to be pulled away from the table without catching on the edge of the rug.
 If possible, purchase the largest size rug you can, making sure that the edges of the rug extend to about 24” from the walls to ensure proper scale in the room.

 Texture is also just as important as scale in a dining room, as the wrong textured rug can be a pain.
 A high-pile or shag rug is not an ideal choice, as food spills and crumbs can easily be lost in the fibers, not to mention impaired mobility of the chair legs.
 A flatweave or low pile rug is a much better choice, and can serve as a jumping off point for choosing table linens, artwork, and serveware for the room.

 For a grand dining room or open floorplan, a large or extendable table is a great option.
 These tables can be used the majority of the year at a more standard 6-8 person size and expanded when needed.
 At any size, make sure to allow at least 3’ of clearance on all sides of the table to allow people to easily pull out their chairs and to make sure there is space to walk behind people who are seated.
 Make sure to measure for the fully extended size of an expandable table when considering it for your space.

+A matching dining table and chair set offers a classic, polished appeal, but consider a more creative approach.
 A large table can handle more unique chair selections such as mixing and matching chair styles, or adding armchairs onto the heads of the table.
 When mixing and matching chairs, stick to one color palette or material, for instance all black chairs in varying styles.
 This ensures that the visual texture is varied, but not chaotic.